-1. The FLRA (name of Center/Division/Office) agrees s to 2.
-The Aggrieved person agrees to withdraw or dismiss with prejudice all inforn nal/formal complaints of illegal discrimination related to and including the complaint(s) fied above which he/she has filed against the FLRA.
+1. The FLRA (name of Center/D ivision/Office) agree es to infor agrees to withdraw or dismiss with prejudice all iscrimination related to and including the complaint(s)

 The Aggrieved person represents that no other action or suit with respect to the matters encompassed by the complaint referenced herein or to related matters occurring at any time up to and including the effective date of this agreement has been or will be filed in or submitted to any court, administrative agency, or legislative body.
 If any other related complaint was filed prior to the effective date of this agreement, (name) agrees that it too is covered by the terms of this agreement and, by signing this agreement, withdraws and dismisses each with prejudice.
+The Aggrieved person is advised that these provisions are consistent with and do not supersede,

-The Aggrieved person is advised that these provisions are consistent with and do not supersede, conflict with, or otherwise alter the employee obligations, rights, or liabilities created by existing statute or Executive order relating to (1) classified information, (2) communications to Congress, (3) the reporting to an Inspector General of a violation of any law, rule, or regulation, or mismanagement, a gross waste of funds, an abuse of authority, or a substantial and specific danger to public health or safety, or (4) any other whistleblower protection.
+Aggrieved person is advised that these provisions are consistent with and do not supersede, conflict with, or otherwise alter the employee obligations, rights, or liabilities created by existing statute or Executive order relating to (1) classified information, (2) communications to Congress, (3) the reporting to an Inspector General or the Office of Special Counsel of a violation of any law, rule, or regulation, or mismanagement, a gross waste of funds, an abuse of authority, or a substantial and specific danger to public health or safety, or (4) any other whistleblower protection.
 The definitions, requirements, obligations, rights, sanctions, and liabilities created by controlling Executive orders and statutory provisions are incorporated into this agreement and are controlling.
 See 5 U.S.C. § 2302(b)(13).
+Disclosures concerning censorship related to scientific research are also protected when the disclosure is not specifically prohibited by law or such information is not specifically required by Executive order to be kept classified in the interest of national defense or the conduct of foreign affairs, and the disclosing individual reasonably believes that the censorship is causing or will cause: (1) any violation of law, rule, or regulation; (2) gross mismanagement, a gross waste of funds, an abuse of authority, or (3) a substantial and specific danger to public health or safety.
+5 U.S.C. § 2302 note.